 6. Best interests’ decisions – All care decisions were formally documented and evaluated, ensuring the least restrictive option was chosen in the individual’s best interests.

-For the ICB:
+For the icb:

 1. Legal compliance – Completing these CoPDoL applications ensured compliance with the Mental Capacity Act 2005 and the ECHR, protecting the ICB from potential legal challenges or accusations of unlawful deprivation of liberty.